 Skills and Powers

 Skills and Powers is an interesting footnote on this topic.
 This alternate 2e rules set breaks classes and races down to point-buy systems, where all of your old options are available, and new options are roughly within the same themes.
-Unsurprisingly, elves and dwarves operate on a much larger point total than humans, but the really interesting part is that humans are not a zero-point race, and humans do not have to buy their open access to all classes and levels.
-Spending your 10 race points as a human cannot make a human identical to the core-rules human.
+Unsurprisingly, elves and dwarves operate on a much larger point total than humans, but the really interesting part is that humans are not a zero-point race, and humans don’t buy their open access to all classes and levels.
+Spending your 10 race points as a human can’t make a human identical to the core-rules human.
 I can’t help but see this as an acknowledgement that core humans are painfully boring.
 The options offered to humans here aren’t exciting in terms of flavor – they don’t express anything about culture – but they are appealing in simple power, and you could use them to differentiate human cultures or subraces if you wanted.
-(But seriously, be careful about ever talking about rules for human subraces – the chasm of racefail yawns before your feet.)

 D&D Third Edition